 - organization of plugins: there is no clear way how to organize hundreds of inhomogenous tools (together with some more or less homogenous libraries like saga).
 Categorization would be nice, but it is extremely hard to provide a set of categories that would fit everyone.
 Some modules fit well into multiple categories.
 IIRC we have decided for tags in processing framework.
 Each plugin can introduce zero or more processing modules, each module might have some tags.
 Tags can be hierarchical so they can be shown in a tree.

-#13 Updated by Alister Hood about 6 years ago
+#13 Updated by Alister Hood almost 8 years ago

 - Pull Request or Patch supplied set to No